juvelas/juvelas.github.io/_pages/publications.md

 # Under review

+* Vásquez-Restrepo, J.D & __Velasco, J.A__ Little great travelers: assessing the present and future colonization suitability areas of the Indo-Pacific Gecko Hemidactylus garnotii (Squamata: Gekkonidae).
+Submitted to Biological Conservation.

-* __Velasco, J.A__., Luna-Aranguré, C., Calderón-Bustamante, O, Mendoza, A., González-Salazar, C, Estrada, F. The role of geographical, ecological and socioeconomic drivers shapíng urban biodiversity across Mexican cities.
+% * __Velasco, J.A__., Luna-Aranguré, C., Calderón-Bustamante, O, Mendoza, A., González-Salazar, C, Estrada, F. The role of geographical, ecological and % socioeconomic drivers shapíng urban biodiversity across Mexican cities.
 Submitted to Diversity and Distributions.

 * García-Rodríguez, A., Arias, E., Parra-Olear, G., __Velasco, J.A__.
 Unraveling the links between environmental heterogeneity, climatic instability and lineage diversification in the bridge of the Americas.
 Submitted to Evolution.